 If you live in an area affected by these fires, please be careful and follow the instructions of the public safety officers that are working to protect lives and property.

-If you live in an area that is not yet affected by the fire, but have been alerted to future dangers, you may find the information at the Los Angeles County Woolsey Fire website to be helpful.
 They are also providing alerts and evacuation information on the official Los Angeles County Fire Department Twitter account (@LACoFD) or the official Los Angeles County Twitter account (@CountyofLA).